Blended learning

 What is blended learning?

 The term “blended learning” refers to a mix of different forms of learning.
-The aim is to combine the advantages of analog face-to-face sessions, such as seminars or workshops, with the flexibility of digital learning.
+The aim is to combine the benefits of analog face-to-face sessions, such as seminars or workshops, with the flexibility of digital learning.
 The content of analog sessions can be consolidated in digital form or reallocated to enable face-to-face sessions to give more time to practical instruction that requires personal support from teachers or specialized rooms.
 This not only makes learning more effective for everyone involved, but also offers more flexibility in terms of where and when people learn.

 Verband der europäischen Blended-Learning-Akteure e.V.
 [Association of European Blended Learning Experts]